Program transforms ruins into hotels and investments

 - Palace of Count Dias Garcia (S. João da Madeira)

 The Revive program makes vacant State-owned properties available to private investors through public tendering, who seek to renovate and integrate them into the tourism sector as hotels.
 This initiative is a joint effort of the Ministries of Economy, Culture and Finance, with the support of the Portuguese Tourism Authority (Turismo de Portugal), to promote the restoration of public properties and boost the growing tourism sector.

-The first property to open under Revive was the Vila Galé Collection Elvas, inaugurated this June and located in the former Sao Paulo Convent in the historic center of the Alentejo city Elvas.
+The first property open under Revive was the Vila Galé Collection Elvas, inaugurated June 2019 and located in the former Sao Paulo Convent in the historic center of the Alentejo city Elvas.
 Vila Galé group invested 9 million euros in the conversion of the historic convent into a 4-star hotel with 79 rooms, two restaurants, bar, indoor and outdoor swimming pools, spa and conference rooms.

-Other projects currently under construction include the transformation of the Convent of Santa Clara in the North of Portugal into a 5-star hotel by 2021, the renovation of the 12th century Monastery of Arouca, and the conversion of the horse farm in Alter do Chao into a 4-star hotel dedicated to equestrian tourism.
+Other projects include the transformation of the Convent of Santa Clara in the North of Portugal into a 5-star hotel by 2021, the renovation of the 12th century Monastery of Arouca, and the conversion of the horse farm in Alter do Chao into a 4-star hotel dedicated to equestrian tourism.